bikrammajhi/100-days-of-GPU/Day 020_System calls for process Management/README.md

 warp_shuffle_sum<<<blocks, threadsPerBlock, sharedMemSize>>>(...);
 ```

-* You launch the kernel with:
+* we launch the kernel with:

   * `threadsPerBlock = 256`
   * `N = 1024 → 4 blocks`